Risinghurst: Places and people of interest

+Risinghurst was home to the author C. S. Lewis, who lived in a house called the Kilns – named after kilns from the Roman era that were excavated there – for 33 years until his death in 1963.
+During his time in Risinghurst he wrote the Narnia books, which were published between 1950 and 1956.
+Behind the house is now a nature reserve, but was at the time a garden, which is believed to have inspired both Narnia and for Tolkien's Middle-earth.

 In 1969 The Berkshire, Buckinghamshire, and Oxfordshire Wildlife Trust bought the lake and woodland behind the Kilns.
-The Trust describes the woods as follows: 'The steeply rising woodland includes beech, birch, alder, sycamore and larch.
+The Trust describes the woods as follows'The steeply rising woodland includes beech, birch, alder, sycamore and larch.
 Dotted around the reserve are large sandstone boulders known as doggers on the slopes in the trees.
 The pond is full of aquatic plants and many toads migrate here to spawn in spring, when the garden is also full of birdsong.
 Moorhens and coots regularly nest here and other visitors include herons, kingfishers and warblers.
-Giant horsetail grows at the margins of a stream which flows in from the east and there are spectacular displays of dragonflies and damselflies in summer.'
+Giant horsetail grows at the margins of a stream which flows in from the east and there are spectacular displays of dragonflies and damselflies in summer'The California-based C.S.
+Lewis Foundation bought the Kilns in the 1980s for £130,000 and has restored it to its original 1930s appearance.

-At some time in the late 20th century, brick kilns and a drying barn that were also on the Lewis's property were demolished.
-More of his land was sold for housing and the orchard that once belonged to the house now contains seven large houses (the lane leading through the orchard to the house is now known as Lewis Close.)
-The California-based C.S.
-Lewis Foundation bought The Kilns itself in the 1980s for £130,000 and has restored it to its original 1930s appearance – though there is no original furniture as it was auctioned off when Warnie died.
-A bid to gain listed status for the house was rejected in February 2002.
-The house is open by appointment.

-These woods are part of the old Royal Forest of Shotover and Shotover itself is situated on the steep hill beyond the nature reserve.
-At its top is Shotover Country Park, which is home to a variety of wildlife and is, in part, designated as a Site of Special Scientific Interest.
-Shotover is one of the higher limestone hills that ring Oxford and the top of the hill offers views of Oxfordshire, although Oxford itself is hard to see.
-Perhaps not surprisingly, over 300,000 people visit Shotover each year.
-Ride frontman Mark Gardener lived as a child at 58 Ringwood Road during the 1970s.
-The southeastern corner of the estate is bounded by playing fields: a mix of maintained sports pitches, streams, ponds and wilderness; the home ground of Risinghurst Cricket Club, and a haven for children.
+The C.S.
+Lewis Nature Reserve is part of the old Royal Forest of Shotover.
+Behind the reserve is Shotover Country Park, which is partly designated as a Site of Special Scientific Interest.
+Shotover is one of the highest limestone hills that form the valley of Oxford.
+Large parts of South Oxfordshire can be seen from Shotover Hill and over 300,000 people visit each year.

+Mark Gardener, frontman of the shoe gaze band Ride, lived at No. 58 Ringwood Road as a child during the 1970s.

+Risinghurst is home to the Risinghurst Cricket Club.